-The two big muscles here are biceps and triceps with brachialis sitting under the biceps.
-There are several nerves which run through here to the hand and there can be referral pain from the neck as well as the shoulder itself and rotator cuff injuries.
+The two big muscles found here are biceps and triceps, with brachialis sitting under the biceps.
+There are several nerves which run through to the hand and there can be referral pain from the neck as well as the shoulder itself and rotator cuff injuries.

-Specific local pain when you move or lift things is likely to be muscle or tendon issues.
-The triceps can have issues around the insertion point into the elbow, as can the biceps.
+Specific local pain in the upper arm, when you move or lift things, is likely to be muscle or tendon issues.
+The triceps can have issues like tendonitis, around the insertion point into the elbow, as can the biceps.
 This can be treated with a combination of shockwave, manual therapy and exercise.

 Referred pain from the shoulder is a more constant ache when laying on the shoulder as well as when moving it.
-This is treated by numerous methods but the diagnosis needs to be correct to start with.
+The rotator cuff in particular often refers deep into the upper arm and can cause confusion in diagnosis.
+This is treated by numerous methods, but the diagnosis needs to be correct to start with.
 Please see the shoulder section for this.